 First, it is better to purchase cards directly from a store than from a website, especially if your computer is not highly secure.
 The numbers on the card can be intercepted.
 Even if this doesn’t take place, a mailed card can be stolen.
 Thieves often watch mail for valuable items, especially around the holidays, which may provide an opportunity to perpetrate gift card scams.

-There are a lot of people buying and selling gift cards on Craig’s List.
+There are a lot of people buying and selling gift cards on Craigslist.
 BE CAREFUL!
-Try to do business with a Member of the National Gift Card Buyers Association whenever possible.

 When purchasing shopping cards in a store, remember that those within reach of customers are usually the most vulnerable to gift card scams.
 A deceptive individual may simply write down the numbers on new cards and then continue calling the help center to see when one has been activated.
 He or she may then use that number to make purchases online.
 When you or someone you have given a gift card to attempts to use it, the balance may be well below the expected amount, if not maxed out completely.